The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 Our dungeon consists of planets, where each planet has an `UUID` and is directly connected to its neighbouring planets.

-As player you only know the existence of the planets you have been in and which are neighbours to your robots current planet.
+As player you only know the existence of the planets you have been in and which are neighbours these planets.
+You discover a planet and its neighbours by moving a robot onto this planet.
+(There is no fog of war, ich you wanted to you could monitor the movement of all robots, not only your own and generate a map from that information.
+Please don't do this.)

 A robot can only move to a neighbouring planet.
 (Exception granted for special items.)

 There can be several robots one a planet, with no upper limit.

 You can only see the contents of the planet you are currently in.

-(The contents of a Planet are revealed, when a robot enters the Planet.
-By listening to all robots you could potentioly get updates to all entered Planets. *Do not do it, this is not fair gameplay*)
+The contents of a Planet are revealed, when a robot enters the Planet. ( Aganin by listening to all robots you could potentioly get updates to all entered Planets. *Do not do it, this is not fair gameplay*)

 ### Mining Resources

 Resources are a central part of the microservice dungeon.
 It brings economical value into the gameplay.
 Each resource can be mined by robots and later sold for moneten 💸.
+Mining speed and such is determend by your robots upgrade level.

 #### Mineable Resources